viperleed/viperleed/doc/content/files/input/viboccin.rst

    u^2 = \sqrt{1+16\frac{T}{\theta_D}^2} * \frac{109.15}{A \theta_D}

 with the atomic mass :math:`A`` of the chemical element (in u).
-These formulas are derived from: M. A. Van Hove and S. Y. Tong, *Surface crystallography by LEED: theory, computation and structural results* (Springer Science & Business Media, 2012), Vol. 2, chapter 3.5.
+These formulas are derived from: :cite:t:`vanhoveSurfaceCrystallographyLEED1979`, chapter 3.5.